armbian/build/documentation/general-faq.md

 # How to change network configuration?

-There are four predefined configurations, you can find them in those files:
+There are five predefined configurations, you can find them in those files:

 	/etc/network/interfaces.default
 	/etc/network/interfaces.hostapd
 	/etc/network/interfaces.bonding
 	/etc/network/interfaces.r1
+	/etc/network/interfaces.r1switch

 By default **/etc/network/interfaces** is symlinked to **/etc/network/interfaces.default**

 1. DEFAULT: your network adapters are connected classical way.
 2. HOSTAPD: your network adapters are bridged together and bridge is connected to the network.
 This allows you to have your AP connected directly to your router.
 3. BONDING: your network adapters are bonded in fail safe / "notebook" way.
-4. R1: special configuration for Lamobo R1 / Banana R1.
+4. Router configuration for Lamobo R1 / Banana R1.
+5. Switch configuration for Lamobo R1 / Banana R1.

 You can switch configuration with re-linking.